 RESNA Standards Committee On Inclusive Fitness

-The next meeting of the RESNA Standards Committee on Inclusive Fitness is being determined (exact date/time is forthcoming).
+The RESNA Standards Committee on Inclusive Fitness will meet virtually on Monday, September 23, 2019 from 12:30 pm - 2:30 pm Eastern.
 Meetings are open to anyone; voting on documents requires membership.
 Each standards committee is required to maintain a balance in membership.
 Anyone is welcome to join the committee, and we are especially looking for fitness equipment manufacturers and government representatives.
-If you would like to join the call, please contact Yvonne Meding firstname.lastname@example.org or the Committee Chair.
+If you are interested in participating, please contact Yvonne Meding email@example.com or one of the committee officers.

 Beneficial Designs, Inc.